Théo Pourchaire

-Pourchaire started racing in single-seaters in 2018, and proceeded to win the Junior French F4 Championship.
+A former member of the Sauber Academy, Pourchaire started racing in single-seaters in 2018, and proceeded to win the Junior French F4 Championship.
 The following year, he moved up and won the 2019 ADAC Formula 4 Championship, scrapping with Dennis Hauger to the title.
 Pourchaire signed with ART Grand Prix for the 2020 FIA Formula 3 Championship and ended the season as runner-up behind Oscar Piastri by three points.

-He was promoted up to the FIA Formula 2 Championship remaining with ART where he finished fifth in the standings during his rookie year.
+The team then promoted him to the FIA Formula 2 Championship in 2021, ranking fifth in the standings during his rookie year.
+The Frenchman was runner-up in 2022, and claimed the title in 2023.
+In 2024, he temporarily raced in IndyCar with Arrow McLaren, initially to substitute for the injured David Malukas before being signed permanently, but later being dropped in place of Nolan Siegel.

-Career
+Junior racing career

 Karting

 Born in Grasse, Pourchaire began karting at the age of two and a half and made his competitive debut at age seven.
 From there he claimed multiple championships in his native France, as well as finishing third in the CIK-FIA OKJ and DKM Junior championships.

-Lower formulae
+Lower formula racing

 French F4

-In 2018, aged 15, Pourchaire stepped up to single-seaters, contesting the French F4 championship.
+In 2018, aged fourteen, Pourchaire stepped up to single-seaters, contesting the French F4 championship.
 Despite being ineligible for the main championship on account of his age, he claimed his first podiums by finishing second and third in two races at Circuit de Nogaro.
 During the second round in Pau, Pourchaire finished seventh, fourth and sixth.
 He would take his maiden single-seater victory in the second race at Spa-Francorchamps.
 It would be his only win of the season.
 His next podium came at Magny Cours with second place in the first race but retired in the second race due to a mechanical failure.
 He bounced back in the third race and claimed second place. but overall claimed seven podiums during the season.
 He claimed another podium with fourth (due to a guest driver getting third) in Jerez, and got a second and third places at the final round in Circuit Paul Ricard.
 Pourchaire finished the championship third with seven podiums, only behind Ugo de Wilde and champion Caio Collet.
 In the junior category, he claimed sixteen junior victories to be crowned Junior Champion.